 - 6.9 Applicants, both internal and external, must use Cognita's Application Form to apply for a vacancy in order to comply with the Safer Recruitment Policy.
 This ensures a common set of core data from all applicants is received.
-It is not good practice to accept a CV drawn up by the applicant in place of an Application Form because this will only contain the information they wish to present and may omit relevant details (however, CV's can be accepted in addition to an Application Form if the applicant feels it better illustrates their knowledge, skill and experience). - 6.10 It is unacceptable for an applicant to be appointed in the absence of a fully completed signed Application Form.
+It is not good practice to accept a CV drawn up by the applicant in place of an Application Form because this will only contain the information they wish to present and may omit relevant details (however, CV's can be accepted in addition to an Application Form.) - 6.10 It is unacceptable for an applicant to be appointed in the absence of a fully completed signed Application Form.
 When an Application Form has been submitted electronically with only a typed name in the signature box, an applicant invited to attend an interview should be asked to sign the Application Form as part of the background compliance checks undertaken on the interview day or their first day of employment. - 6.11 Application Forms within Wales must include a self-declaration by the applicant that they are not barred, disqualified from teaching or subject to sanctions where applicable. - 6.12 It is strongly advised that two people shortlist applicants to avoid bias of opinion or prejudice in the process.